raspberrypilearning/robo-butler/worksheet.md

 3. Write the final program
 4. Serve a nice cup of tea to your mum.

 ## Step 1.
-Connect the motor board
+Connect the motor board to the Pi

 Put the board on the Raspberry Pi GPIO pins.
 It should look like this: